Options for Learning GIS: Degree, Certification, or Online

 If you're looking to start a career in GIS, or just prefer a structured educational setting - pursuing a degree in GIS could be the right choice.

-One thing to keep in mind - Though there are many bacherlor's degrees with a GIS component, very few undergraduate programs focus on GIS exclusively.
+One thing to keep in mind: though there are many bachelor's degrees with a GIS component, very few undergraduate programs focus on GIS exclusively.
 Most people complete a degree in a related field, like geography or environmental science, first.

 One common suggestion is to get your feet wet by taking GIS as an elective.
 Make sure it's something you're really interested in, and then consider specializing with a master's in GIS.

 If you're really committed to focusing on GIS right away, there are a few options.

 Harrisburg University in Pennsylvania offers a Bachelor's of Science in Geospatial Technology, and Northern Arizona University has an undergraduate degree in Geographic Sciences - with the option to choose an emphasis in geospatial technologies.

 If you're serious about pursuing a career in GIS, you should consider working towards a master's.
 Not all GIS positions require a master's; however, having one will strengthen your resume considerably.

 According to EnrivonmentalScience.org, there are 138 on-campus graduate programs currently available in the U.S. Be sure to consider your finances, lifestyle, and learning style when weighing which GIS program is right for you.